 As we mentioned before, if your migraines are sometimes triggered by strong scents, essential oils might not be for you.
 Be warned that there could be some trial and error in finding oils that help you and don’t trigger an attack.

 You want to be careful about your sources for essential oils.
 For many migraineurs, artificial scents are a big trigger.
-Look for 100% pure essential oil without fillers.
-This is much different from a synthetic fragrance oil you might find in the supermarket, which are usually full of artificial stuff.
+Look for 100% pure essential oil without fillers instead of a synthetic fragrance oil you might find in the supermarket, which are usually full of artificial stuff.

 Since essential oils aren’t drugs, there is no FDA regulation or grading certification to look for.
 However, you can check the label for the latin names of the oil.
 For example, the Latin name for lavender is lavandula angustifolia.
 Do a little research to make sure you can recognize those Latin names.
 If that’s the only ingredient, it should be a pretty good sign.

 Risk of Potential Allergic Reactions

 Especially if you tend to have allergies, be careful when trying new essential oils.
 When inhaling the vapors of an essential oil, you could end up with allergy symptoms like runny nose, congestion, or itchy eyes.
 When using oils topically, you could get allergic reactions like hives, itchy skin, or swelling.

 If you think you’re having an allergic reaction to an essential oil, stop using it and talk to your allergist.

 Risks to Pets

 If you have pets, some essential oils are a no-go to have around them, even in a diffuser.
 For example, the ASPCA asserts that cats are particularly sensitive, and that you shouldn’t have a cat in the room where an oil is being diffused.
 Dogs may not be as sensitive as cats, but remember that their sense of smell is many times stronger than yours.